 - (4) All claim bills shall be referred by the President to one (1) or more committees for review.
-On receipt of the special master's report and recommendations, if any, the Secretary shall, upon the President's reference, deliver each claim bill with the report attached to the committee or committees of reference. - (5) Stipulations entered into by the parties are not binding on the special master, the Senate, or its committees. - (6) The hearing and consideration of a claim bill shall be held in abeyance until all available administrative and judicial remedies have been exhausted; except that the hearing and consideration of a claim that is still within the judicial or administrative systems may proceed where the parties have executed a written settlement agreement.
+The Secretary shall deliver each claim bill and the special master's report and recommendations, if any, to the committees of reference when the bill is placed on an agenda. - (5) Stipulations entered into by the parties are not binding on the special master, the Senate, or its committees. - (6) The hearing and consideration of a claim bill shall be held in abeyance until all available administrative and judicial remedies have been exhausted; except that the hearing and consideration of a claim that is still within the judicial or administrative systems may proceed where the parties have executed a written settlement agreement.
 This subsection does not apply to a bill which relates to a claim of wrongful incarceration. - (7) All materials provided by litigants and others in connection with claim bills shall be submitted in a digital form prescribed by the Secretary.